-To perform a comparison with previous works \cite{Chataigner20,Crepey02}, we take the daily dataset of DAX index European call options listed on the $7$-th, $8$-th, and $9$-th, August 2001.
-The spot prices for the underlying assets are $S_0 = 5752.51, 5614.51, 5512.28$, respectively, with $217$, $217$, and $218$ call options quoted at differential strike-maturity pairs.
-For simplicity, we take $r = 0.04$ constant.
-The calibrated local volatility surfaces with and without the inclusion of $L_\text{dup}$ as regularizer are shown in Figure~\ref{fig:DAX_res}.
-It is observed that, comparing with the case $\lambda = 0$, the inclusion of $L_\text{dup}$ suppresses the variation of the local volatility surfaces over successive days.
-However, to determine whether the variations that we observe in Figure~\ref*{fig:DAX_res} $(b)$ are linked with overfitting, we resort to the quantitative analysis below.
+To perform a comparison with the literature \cite{Crepey02,Chataigner20}, we take the daily dataset of DAX index European call options listed on the $7$-th, $8$-th, and $9$-th, August 2001.
+The spot prices for the underlying assets are $S_0 = 5752.51, 5614.51, 5512.28$, respectively, with $217$, $217$, and $218$ call options quoted at differential strike-maturity pairs and $r = 0.04$.
+The calibrated local volatility surfaces with and without the inclusion of $L_\text{dup}$ as a regularizer are shown in Figure~\ref{fig:DAX_res}.

+It is observed that, comparing with the case $\lambda_\text{dup} = 0$, the inclusion of $L_\text{dup}$ achieves more stability of the local volatility surfaces over successive days.
+However, to determine whether the variations that we observe in Figure~\ref{fig:DAX_res} $(b)$ are linked with overfitting, we resort to the quantitative analysis below.

-As in \cite{Chataigner20}, we assess the calibrated local volatility by computing the reprice RMSEs and the results are summarized in Table~\ref{table:repricing_rmse}.
-Note that our results shown are averaged over three independent runs.
+As in \cite{Chataigner20}, we assess the calibration of local volatility by computing the reprice RMSEs and the results are summarized in Table~\ref{table:repricing_rmse}.

+Our numerical results are averaged over three independent runs.
 The unregularized calibration, i.e. $\lambda_\text{dup} = 0$, leads to relatively large reprice RMSEs, evidencing that the observed variations of local volatility surface over successive days in Figure~\ref{fig:DAX_res} are indeed due to overfitting.
 On the other hand, compared with previous works using Tikhonov regularization \cite{Crepey02} and with regularizer that impose positiveness and boundedness of the local volatility \cite{Chataigner20}, the inclusion of $L_\text{dup}$ as a regularizer reduces significantly the reprice RMSEs, leading to the best results.
 This, therefore, asserts quantitatively the effectiveness of the proposed self-consistent approach.